schrodlm/outvaders/README.md

 ## What do I want to implement next

-If I will find a time throughout my next semester I would like to add sound, two players mode.
+If I will find a time throughout my next semester I would like to add sound and a two players mode.

 ## Some bad practices
 Some of the bad practices I didn't have time to sort out are enum return values, in some handling function I am returning simply an integer, which works great, but sadly isn't that readable.
 I wanted to add enums, but didn't find the time for that.